- Written by Dr.Mehmet Demircioglu

 Patients should remember that expensive wording can hide simple uncertainty.
 A treatment can be modern and still not be necessary for you.
 A treatment can be optional and still be useful in selected cases.
 The label matters less than the reason.

-No patient should choose a hair transplant clinic mainly because the clinic offers PRP or exosome-style add-ons.
+Do not choose a hair transplant clinic mainly because it offers PRP or exosome treatments.
 These treatments are secondary.
 The main decision is who evaluates you, who designs the plan, who creates the recipient area, how the donor is managed, and whether the clinic is realistic about limits.

-A clinic can have many add-ons and still have weak surgical judgment.
+A clinic can have many extras and still have weak surgical judgment.
 Another clinic may offer fewer extras but plan the surgery with more discipline.
 Practically, the second clinic is often safer.

-Patients should focus on choosing a hair transplant clinic in Turkey with the right priorities.
-Ask about surgeon involvement, donor management, hairline design, graft handling, and follow-up.
+When you are choosing a hair transplant clinic in Turkey, focus on the right priorities.
+Ask about surgeon involvement, donor management, hairline design, graft handling, and follow up.
 Those answers matter more than a long menu of treatments.

-Be careful with packages that make the add-ons feel like proof of quality.
-A premium-looking package can still hide poor planning.
+Be careful with packages that make the extras feel like proof of quality.
+A polished package can still hide poor planning.
 A discount can also make patients accept treatments they do not understand.

 The clinic should explain what is necessary, what is optional, and what is not useful in your case.
 That clear communication protects the patient.
 It also protects the donor area, because the most valuable resource in hair restoration is not the package.
 It is the limited donor supply.